Burl’s Moisture Control Services

 Moisture in the crawlspace can come from a number of sources, including the ground itself.

-Moisture can also result from poor drainage, grade problems that allow moisture to seep under the home rather than away from it, landscaping that holds water around the house, and improperly located gutters and downspouts.
+Moisture can also result from poor drainage or grade problems that allow moisture to seep under the home rather than away from it.
+Landscaping can hold water around the house, and improperly located gutters and downspouts.